FeiYGH/JavaScriptProj/README.md

-* Charity graph

-* Data Prep and Cleaning
+* Comparing Charities Over 50 State and Territories

-Data was obtained from the website: https://www.charitynavigator.org/index.cfm?bay=content.view&cpid=1397

-An interactive graph that depicts 11 categories of nonprofits across US states and territories.
+** An interactive graph that depicts 11 categories of nonprofits across US states and territories.

-Designed each charity to be represented by a circle, colored ordinally based upon category, where size is proportional to its income.
+1. Each charity to be represented by a circle, colored ordinally based upon charity category, where size is proportional to its income.
-Data about all charities are gathered from API calls to Charity Navigator.
+2. Data about all charities are gathered from API calls to Charity Navigator. https://www.charitynavigator.org/index.cfm?bay=content.view&cpid=1397
-Set up a filter where user can selectively show one category or all categories of nonprofits.
+3. Set up a filter where user can selectively show one category or all categories of nonprofits.
-Graph plays through data from all the states; user can pause and continue the presentation.
+4. Graph plays through data from all the states.
+5. I put in buttons "Play" and "Pause" to allow user to play and pause through the presentation.
-Set up a state  slider allowing user  to go to whatever state they want
+6. Set up a state slider allowing user to go to whatever state they want